-- 19.4.4 The only oxygenates permitted are paraffinic mono-alcohols and paraffinic mono-ethers with a final boiling point below 210°C. - 19.4.5 A minimum of 5.75% (m/m) of the fuel must comprise oxygenates derived from biological sources.
-The percentage that each component is considered to originate from a biological source is calculated from the relative proportion of the molecular weight contributed by the biological starting material. - 19.4.6 Synthetic hydrocarbons or mixtures of synthetic hydrocarbons, which have been produced from biomass, will be considered for future inclusion into Formula One fuel, provided that a suitable analytical procedure is available to verify their biological origin. - 19.4.7 Manganese based additives are not permitted.
+- 19.4.2 The total of individual hydrocarbon components present at concentrations of less than 5% m/m of the total fuel must be at least 30% m/m of the hydrocarbon component of the fuel. - 19.4.3 The only oxygenates permitted are paraffinic mono-alcohols and paraffinic mono-ethers with a final boiling point below 210°C. - 19.4.4 A minimum of 5.75% (m/m) of the fuel must comprise bio-components. - 19.4.5 Initially the bio-components are restricted to oxygenates.
+However, hydrocarbons and oxygenates (lying outside the 19.4.3 definition) or mixtures thereof, which have been produced from biomass, will be included into Formula One fuel, provided that a suitable analytical procedure is available to verify their biological origin.
+Their use in F1 fuel will be dependent on evidence indicating that the supplier is genuinely developing these compounds for use in commercial fuels. - 19.4.6 Manganese based additives are not permitted.

-19.5 Air:
+19.5 Air :